huancheng-trili/bootstrap-rollup/README.md

 ### 4.1.
 Debugging the Kernel

 Before originating a rollup, it can be helpful to observe the behavior of its kernel.
 To facilitate this, there is a dedicated `Octez` binary called `octez-smart-rollup-wasm-debugger`.
 However, before using it, it is important to understand how the rollup receives its inputs.
-Each block at every level of the blockchain has a specific section dedicated to the (shared and unique) **smart rollup inbox**.
+Each block at every level of the blockchain has a specific section dedicated to the shared and unique **smart rollup inbox**.
 Consequently, the inputs of a rollup can be seen as a list of inboxes for each level, or more precisely, a list of lists.
-Let us start from a trivial inbox, which is stored in the `empty_input.json` file.
+Let us start with a trivial inbox, which is stored in the `empty_input.json` file.
 We can debug the <kbd>"Hello, World!" kernel</kbd> with:

 <kbd>docker session 1</kbd>